lnls-sirius/rad-protection/README.md

 # Radiological Protection Supervisor Software

-## Software developed in CSS Studio dor Radiolocal protection
+## Software developed in CSS Studio for Radiological protection

 In construction